Questions and answers

 Eligibility for compensation depends on the type of product you bought and the amount you have lost.
 We first look at whether a firm is authorised and then the type of loss.
-We follow the rules set by the FCA and PRA on eligibility and there are more details on these here.
+We follow the rules set by the FCA and PRA on eligibility.
+Read our eligibility rules for more information.

 No. The FSCS is a non-profit, independent organisation set up under FSMA.
 We do not charge individuals for using our service.
 If you receive any communication from anyone claiming to represent the FSCS and asking for payment, do not offer your financial details as this could be fraud.